howaboutwe/enum_table/README.markdown

 Table-based enumerations for ActiveRecord.

+## Deprecation Notice

+ActiveRecord 4.1 introduced its own way of handling enumerations, which is somewhat at odds with the approach of this gem.
+To get the additional benefits of Enum Table, it's suggested that you migrate to standard ActiveRecord enums, and then sync the enum values in your code to your database as necessary.

+Enum Table is compatible with ActiveRecord versions up to 4.1.x, but 4.2.x support is not currently planned.

 ## What?

 When you have a column that should only take one of a finite set of string